FrederikP/python-poetry-alpine/README.md

 # python-poetry-alpine
 Alpine based Dockerfile for python poetry dependency management

+Please note that now there is a poetry alpine package you can use: https://pkgs.alpinelinux.org/packages?name=poetry&branch=edge

 ## Updating docker images for latest poetry version

 Test whether the build works using latest poetry version and adjust Dockerfile accordingly.